 * Photo taken at Passaddhi Vihara rented Duplex apartment in Olympia.

-Meal Offering (Pacific Standard Time)
+Meal Offering (Pacific Daylight Time)

 In keeping with the tradition laid out by the Buddha, bhikkhunis are dependent on supporters providing meals.
 This helps to create a system of mutual support.
 By offering food (and other requisites), lay supporters provide the necessities for monastics to continue their practice, and monastics have the opportunity to share the fruits of that practice.